-A man indicted for first-degree murder in a fight over drugs pleaded guilty to a lesser charge Monday in Circuit Court.
+A man charged with first-degree murder in a June 2013 shooting death in La Vergne pleaded guilty to voluntary manslaughter Friday (Dec.
+5) in Circuit Court.

 Keith Elrod put some beehives in his orchard about 20 years ago, hoping they would help his apples trees produce.
 As it turned out, he had the wrong kind of apple trees, but the bees have been buzzing ever since.